chapel-lang/chapel/doc/rst/language/spec/data-parallelism.rst

 Each formal argument of a task function or iterator has the default intent by default.
 See also :ref:`The_Default_Intent`.
-Note that the default intent usually allows the compiler to assume that the value will not be concurrently modified.
+Note that the default intent allows the compiler to assume that the value will not be concurrently modified, except for values of ``sync`` or ``atomic`` type.

 For variables of primitive, enum, and class types, this has the effect of capturing the value of the variable at task